ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-5-mutator-methods.rst

 - A void method does not return a value.
 Its header contains the keyword ``void`` before the method name.

-- A **setter* is a void method that changes the values of instance variables or static variables.
+- A **setter** is a void method that changes the values of an instance or static variable.

 AP Practice
 ------------